CarliJoy/intersection_examples/specification.rst

 It shall be noted, that following the `PEP 544 <https://peps.python.org/pep-0544/#support-isinstance-checks-by-default>`_ about the rejected default ``isinstance`` check:
-If any Protocol within the ``Intersection`` isn't marked with ``typing.runtime_checkable``, ``isinstance`` will raise a TypeError.
+If any Protocol within the intersection isn't marked with ``typing.runtime_checkable``, ``isinstance`` will raise a TypeError.

-So one possibility to fulfil an Intersection is for a class to be a child of all intersected classes.
+So one possibility to fulfill an intersection is for a class to be a child of all intersected classes.

 ::
     class C(A, B): ...